zebbra/xlsxir/NUMBER_STYLES.md

 Xlsxir has been designed to capture the majority of both standard and custom formats, however, due to the number of varying types there is a possibility a few could have slipped through.
 If you receive an error of `Unsupported style type: x`, that is most likely the issue.
 The "style type" is simply a `numFmtId` that is currently not supported by Xlsxir.
 Any time unsupported style types are identified, please submit an [issue](https://github.com/kennellroxco/xlsxir/issues) on GitHub.
 If you would like to manually add the style type to your local instance of Xlsxir, only a few simple steps are required as outlined below.

 `Xlsxir.Parse.num_style/1` handles the parsing of the `xl/styles.xml` file.
-It is designed to determine whether the underlying value of each `formatCode` is either a number (which includes both `integer` and `float`) or a date serial number and return a list `numFmtId`s which have been translated to either `nil` for numbers or `'d'` for dates.
+It is designed to determine whether the underlying value of each `formatCode` is either a number (which includes both `integer` and `float`) or a date serial number and return a list of `numFmtId`s which have been translated to either `nil` for numbers or `'d'` for dates.

 To manually update the code for an unsupported style type, locate the `Xlsxir.Parse` module.
 The top portion of the module should look like this: